Grades

 S/U Provisions for All Students:

-Students may take up to 6 courses on an S/U basis as long as the 24-graded-course graduation requirement is met.
+Students may take up to 6 credits on an S/U basis as long as the 24-graded-course graduation requirement is met.

-Of courses taken to meet OLE Core curriculum requirements, only .25-credit courses may be taken on an S/U basis.
+Of credits taken to meet OLE Core curriculum requirements, only .25-credit courses may be taken on an S/U basis.
 1.00- or .50-credit courses taken S/U do not fulfill OLE Core curriculum requirements.

 A maximum of one 1.00-credit course taken S/U may count toward the minimum requirements for a major or an interdisciplinary concentration.
 Individual departments/programs may have stricter rules.